 Berks County’s overall population is aging.
 However, the county’s Asian American, Hispanic and African American populations are growing significantly, and these residents tend to be younger.
 In another measure of the county’s vitality, its home vacancy rate is lower than the state and national rates, and is holding steady.

 The foreign-born population offers another measure.
-In 2013-17, 7% of Berks County’s population was foreign-born, up 3 percentage points from 2000.
+In 2014-18, 7% of Berks County’s population was foreign-born, up 3 percentage points from 2000.
 This percentage was similar to Pennsylvania, but less than the nation.
-In addition, 18% of Berks residents spoke a language other than English at home, up 5 percentage points since 2000.
-Both the state and nation had increases similar to Berks during this period.
+In addition, 19% of Berks residents spoke a language other than English at home, up 6 percentage points since 2000.
+Both the state and nation increased 3 percentage points during this period.

 |INDICATORS||TREND | BERKS COUNTY|